uesg21221/uesgs-arras/features.md

   * Split up into numerous other files, all located in `server/modules/definitions`.
   * Entity definitions are in `/groups`.
   * "Facilitators" (makeHybrid, combineStats, etc.), constants and gun values are in their own files.
-  * Facilitators require `exports.entity` references.
-  * As a requirement, you can now put `"strings"` as references instead of `exports.entity` references.
+  * As a requirement, you can now put `"strings"` as references instead of `Class.entity` references.
   * Added definition flattening, which would improve performance a bit by applying `PARENT`'s definitions directly to the definition.
   * Definition flattening also checks for entities that do not exist.
   * Needs `flattenDefintions` to be true in the configuration.